Thịt Kho (Vietnamese Braised Pork and Eggs)

 Notes

-- If you can, let the meat marinate overnight with the seasoning.
+• If you can, let the meat marinate for at least 20 minutes with the seasoning.

 Great recipe!
 The eggs, simmered alongside the pork, absorb the rich sauce, making them incredibly flavorful.
 I just served it for dinner and the family loved it.
 Thanks!